creggian/readInput/README.md

 `Rscript myscript.R --arg1=param1 --arg2=param2`

+Why
+---

+There have been two main motivations for this script

+1. The need to easily define, read and parse parameters in R, given as input from the outside environment (i.e. from a bash script)
+2. Being more efficient with Resource Managers such as Slurm and TORQUE.
+Their documentations suggest to create a file bash which includes the demanded resources and the script to be run.
+However, the file will be read only when the submitted job (with `sbatch` or `qsub` commands) starts running, until that time it's not possible to submit a second time with different parameters.
+Here I wanted to find out a workaround to overcome this limitation.

 What to do
 ----------

 1. create a data.frame with default arguments (and little bit more)
 2. merge default with custom parameters
 3. retrieve the final values
+4. run your script with `Rscript` command

 How to do that?
 ---------------